 * It also makes a good kidney cleanse

-If you are wondering how to relive joint pain safely without the use of pharmaceuticals that can become toxic, Arthritis Formula may just be the answer.
-Pau d’arco is very helpful in treating joint issues as well as Hodgkin’s disease, asthma, lupus and candida, a condition it is estimated that 80% of Americans suffer from.
+Arthritis Formula is helpful if you are wondering how to relive joint pain safely without the use of pharmaceuticals that can become toxic.
+Pau d’arco is useful in treating joint issues as well as Hodgkin’s disease, asthma, lupus and candida, a condition it is estimated that 80% of Americans suffer from.
 Licorice helps prevent flu and hypoglycemia and supports liver and arterial health.
 Wild yam is an antispasmodic and is very useful for asthma, cramps and it sooths the stomach.
 Yarrow is and anti-carcinogen, blood cleanser, anti-inflammatory and improves digestion and prevents and gallstones from forming.
-Devils claw can be used safely for long term joint pain, new joint injury and pain from overuse.
+Devils claw can be used safely for all forms of arthritis, long term joint pain, new joint injury and pain from overuse.
 It is known to help reduce cholesterol and uric acids in the blood, making it an effective treatment for gout.
 Echinacea helps to open the lymphatic system to flush impurities from the body and alfalfa is high in minerals and very detoxifying.